South Korea says discussing peace deal with North Korea ahead of summit

 Pompeo’s visit provided the strongest sign yet about Trump’s willingness to become the first serving US president ever to meet a North Korean leader.

-SEOUL – South Korea said on Wednesday it is considering how to change a decades-old armistice with North Korea into a peace agreement, as US officials confirmed an unprecedented top-level meeting with the North Korean leader.

-US Secretary of State nominee and CIA Director Mike Pompeo became the most senior US official ever known to have met North Korean leader Kim Jong Un when Pompeo visited Pyongyang over a weekend at the end of March to discuss a planned summit with US President Donald Trump.

-At the same time, old rivals North Korea and South Korea are preparing for their own summit between Kim and South Korean President Moon Kae-in on 27 April, with a bid to formally end the 1950-53 Korean War, a major factor in talks.
+At the same time, old rivals North Korea and South Korea are preparing for their own summit, between Kim and South Korean President Moon Jae-in on 27 April with a bid to formally end the 1950-53 Korean War a major factor in talks.

 “As one of the plans, we are looking at a possibility of shifting the Korean peninsula’s armistice to a peace regime,” a high-ranking South Korean presidential official told reporters when asked about the North-South summit.

-“We want to include discussions to end hostile acts between the South and North”
+“But that’s not a matter that can be resolved between the two Koreas alone.
+It requires close consultations with other concerned nations, as well as North Korea,” the official said.

-South Korea and a US-led UN force are technically still at war with North Korea after the Korean War ended with a truce, not a peace treaty.
+South Korea and a US-led United Nations (UN) force are technically still at war with North Korea after the Korean War ended with a truce, not a peace treaty.
+The US-led United Nations Command, Chinese forces and North Korea signed the 1953 armistice, to which South Korea is not a party.

+“I do not know if any joint statement to be reached at the inter-Korean summit would include wording about ending the war, but we certainly hope to be able to include an agreement to end hostile acts between the South and North,” the official said.

 Such discussions between the two Koreas, and between North Korea and the United States, would have been unthinkable at the end of last year, after months of escalating tension, and fear of war, over the North’s nuclear and missile programmes.

-But then North Korea’s leader declared in a New Year’s speech his country was “a peace-loving and responsible nuclear power” and called for lower military tension and improved ties with the South.
+But then Kim declared in a New Year’s speech his country was “a peace-loving and responsible nuclear power” and called for lower military tension and improved ties with the South.

 WAR NOT OVER

+“What I can stress is that China and North Korea have a tradition of high-level mutual visits,” she told reporters.

+“China is willing to strengthen high-level exchanges with North Korea, deepen strategic communications, expand talks and cooperation, and to bring out the important leading role of high-level contact in China-North Korea relations.”

-Trump said on Tuesday he backed efforts between North and South Korea aimed at ending the state of war that has existed between their countries for so long.
+Trump said on Tuesday he backed efforts between North and South Korea aimed at ending the state of war.

 “People don’t realise the Korean War has not ended,” Trump told reporters.